All Episodes

 But really and truly, it has been, it has gone on.

-Uh have you had private conversations with them or uh do you feel that way about it?
+Do you feel that way about it?

 I'm 30.

-That's not because of any merit, they just because I'm 30.
+That's not because of any merit.

-They want to see if I can talk.
+Just because I'm 30, they want to see if I can talk.

-And the places that we go that I've told my staff the places I want to go, by and large, are the South, because I'm most unfamiliar with the South.
+And the places that we go that I've told my staff, the places I want to go, by and large, are the South because I'm most unfamiliar with the South.

-All right, there it is, uh Joe Biden, nineteen seventy-three.
+All right, there it is, Joe Biden, 1973.

-Vince Ellison is with us, conservative columnist, lecturer, author of the book, The Iron Triangle, uh Burgess Owens, uh, both friends of the program, by the way, former NFL player, part of the Super Bowl winning Oakland Raiders, and by the way, now a candidate in for Congress in Utah's fourth congressional district, and I hope you win.
+Vince Ellison is with us, conservative calmness, lecturer, author of the book, The Iron Triangle, Burgess Owens, both friends of the program, by the way, former NFL player, part of the Super Bowl-winning Oakland Raiders.

-Uh welcome both of you to the program.
+Welcome both of you to the program.

 Vince, let's start with you.

-Uh okay, 1973, different place, different time.
+Okay, 1973, different place, different time.

 Does this impact the race?